analogdevicesinc/msdk/Examples/MAX78002/SPI/README.md

 ## Software

 This example uses the SPI v2 Library.
+To use the previous SPI library, set `MXC_SPI_LEGACY=1` in the Project's project.mk file.

 ### Porting Guide